 Enrico Schaefer: And so if you’re a celebrity, you fall into this new category of being notorious at least at some significant level where people understand when they hear that name, they associate it with you.
 And those people get a little bit higher deference and some special rights that you might not otherwise get if you were not well-known.
 Tell us about that.

 I was reading up on a few.
-One celebrity had issues with an impersonator account making false pregnancy announcements when they were not expecting, or slandering another celebrity online when they never said that about the other person.
-And so that is where this verification badge kind of spawned out of as a way to really tell people this is a legit account, and you can trust that this is the person who they are saying they are.
+One celebrity had issues with an impersonator account making false pregnancy announcements when they were not expecting or slandering another celebrity online when they never said that about the other person.
+And so that is where this verification badge kind of spawned out of as a way to tell people this is a legit account, and you can trust that this is the person they are saying they are.

 What is the best way to build and grow your brand as an influencer in the online space?
-And then, what are the strategies, of course, then to protect yourself online, to identify the most problematic impersonators, copycats, and infringers and shut them down, either through the policy of one of the social media platforms or leveraging trademark law or the rights of publicity in order to shut someone else down.
+And then, what are the strategies, of course, to protect yourself online, to identify the most problematic impersonators, copycats, and infringers and shut them down, either through the policy of one of the social media platforms or leveraging trademark law or the rights of publicity to shut someone else down.

 But something to consider, which I found interesting, is that Twitter, for instance, recognizes in their policy the right to have a “fan account.”
 And so they create these parameters that you could be a Reese Witherspoon fan account, as long as you’re identifying yourself as a parody, a fake, a fan, or a commentary, and you make your non-affiliation stated in a way that can be understood by the intended audience that you’re not that person.